This guide gives step by step instructions of how to sample drinking water in schools to test for lead and copper.

 Steps to Create and Implement a Sampling Program

 - Develop a written sampling plan that specifies the taps to be samples.
 The sampling plan should also specify the frequency of sampling.

 - MassDEP recommends an initial sampling of all fixtures at the school used for drinking water to establish a baseline, and re-sampling fixtures every three years, plus any new fixtures that are installed.
 Facilities may spread out the cost of sampling over three years by sampling one third of all taps each year.

 - Assign a unique tap identification number or Location Code for each fixture by using a sequential numbering system within each school’s Organization Code (Schools and Daycares Org Code List; Some Organization Codes cover multiple buildings).
 Next assign the Location Type identifier for the tap.

-- Use the Location Name field on the Chain of Custody to describe the specific sample location, such as “Second Floor WC at Middle School.”
+- Use the Location Name field on the Lead Contamination Control Act Chain of Custody Form to describe the specific sample location, such as “Second Floor WC at Middle School.”

 - Prioritize sampling locations based on potential use and risk.
 Also, consider that actual use can change over time.